 We can of course manage this in a manual fashion.
 This takes the form of asking yourself the following questions:

-Did I change the functionality of public facing API?
+Did I change the functionality or contract of public facing API?
 Yes

 - Breaking change -> MAJOR version bump

 Did my change add a public API function but not change the functionality of the existing API?
 Yes

 - Non breaking change -> MINOR version bump

 Did my change fix a bug with the internals but not impact any of the public API functionality?
 Yes